What is PBIS at Lee County High School?

 - The reward cycle lasts for nine weeks (grading cycle)

-- If a student receives a referral he/she will be ineligible to participate and or/receive a reward for the remainder of the nine week period.
+- If a student receives a referral, he/she will be ineligible to participate and or/receive a reward for the remainder of the nine week period.

-- Pops for Passers- On each report card day, students can bring their report cards to the cafeteria during lunch to receive a blow pop if they passed all their classes.
+- Pops for Passers- On each report card day, students can bring their report cards to the cafeteria during lunch to receive a blow pop if they passed all of their classes.
 We highlight the grades as we review them and congratulate the students on their success.
 Pops for Passers is announced for several days before report card day.

 PBIS Interventions